 Since some of our campers are heavier than others, and we want you to be safe on the road, let’s make sure your vehicle can tow the camper you want.
-All our campers weighing over 3,000 pounds require a Class III hitch with a brake controller in the tow vehicle.
+All our campers weighing over 3,000 pounds require at least a Class III hitch with a brake controller in the tow vehicle.
 A Class III hitch has a 2” x 2” square receiver and is rated to tow 6,000 pounds.
 We strongly recommend renting a weight distributing and anti-sway system for units over 4,000 pounds.

 If you’re new to towing a trailer with your vehicle, don’t fret.
 It’s a lot easier than most people think it will be.
 Here are some helpful tips to get you up to speed on towing.